-Nexus letters must contain specific information about the veteran's medical condition, such as PTSD, obstructive sleep apnea, or symptoms relating to Agent Orange.
-Upon receiving a nexus letter as part of a veteran's disability claim, the VA will review it to determine whether a service connection exists.
+Nexus letters must contain specific information and medical evidence about the veteran’s medical condition, such as post traumatic stress disorder (PTSD), obstructive sleep apnea, or symptoms relating to Agent Orange.
+Upon receiving a nexus letter as part of a veteran’s disability claim, the VA will review it to determine whether a service connection exists.

-Unlike a Compensation and Pension (C&P) exam that the VA may require a veteran to attend before getting a rating and benefits determination, the veteran does not need to use a VA doctor to get a medical nexus letter.
-This allows the veteran to obtain an independent medical opinion from a medical professional that understands the condition and knows the veteran's history.
+Unlike a Compensation and Pension (C&P) exam, which the VA may require a veteran to attend before getting a rating and disability benefit determination, the veteran does not need to use a VA doctor to get a medical nexus letter.
+You can leave a CP exam with a nexus letter, but you may also go to another doctor to provide it.
+This allows the veteran to obtain an independent medical opinion from a medical professional that understands the condition and knows the veteran’s history.

 4 Essential Elements of a Strong Nexus Letter

-Veterans must have a nexus letter written by a medical professional for the VA to determine a service connection between their service and their condition.
+Veterans must have a nexus letter written by a medical professional for the VA to determine a service connection between their active duty and service and their condition.
 Each nexus letter should include the following four components for the VA to consider it complete.